Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Method

 Under $\hz =\neg h_{\vars Z}$, $\theta_e \neq \theta_o^*$, the target observational distribution is not informative (at least for point estimation) for the source experimental distribution, and therefore $f(\theta_e|D_o^*,\neg h_{\vars Z}) = f(\theta_e)$.
-Eq \ref{eq:exp_score} is then the marginal likelihood of a model with an uninformative prior and can again be computed in closed form or approximated with sampling.
+Eq \ref{eq:exp_score} is then the marginal likelihood of a model with uninformative priors, and can again be computed in closed form or approximated with sampling.
+We note that this Bayesian formulation naturally accommodates sample size imbalance between observational and experimental data, as the larger observational dataset informs the prior for the typically smaller experimental sample.
 Algorithm \ref{algo:probsabs} describes a sampling-based approximation method.
 If a closed-form solution is feasible, Lines 1-5 can be skipped, and the closed-form equations can be used in Line 6.
-Specific equations for mixed and discrete data can be found in the Supplementary.
+Specific equations for mixed and discrete data and prior choices can be found in the Supplementary.